David Amess killing: Ali Harbi Ali told police 'I done it, I killed an MP'

 Asked if anyone else was involved Mr Ali said: "I was by myself completely."

-He was being interviewed at 17:45 GMT on 15 October, about five-and-a-half hours after Sir David was stabbed to death.
+Mr Ali was being interviewed at 17:45 GMT on 15 October, about five-and-a-half hours after Sir David was stabbed to death.

+The police interviews, seven in all, were videotaped and are being played to the jury.

+The suspect told police: "I thought one of the most just targets from my perspective…. would probably be maybe the MPs who carried out… a vote to carry out airstrikes in Syria."

 The trial continues.